zi-ang-liu/jb-machine_learning/machine_learning/contents/rl/mdp.md

 ### Policy

 The agent interacts with the environment by selecting actions.
-To describe the agent's behavior, we introduce the concept of _policy_.
+We introduce the concept of _policy_ to describe the agent's behavior.
 A policy is a mapping from states to probabilities of selecting each possible action.
 A policy is denoted by $\pi$.

 $$
 \pi(a | s) = \Pr\{A_t = a | S_t = s\}